 If you are interested in the MNSP program, but unclear on career oportunities or how this program might meet your professional goals, then please contact the Program Director, Lynne Ausman, to schedule a time to chat – Lynne.Ausman@tufts.edu.

-The 10-credit* Master of Nutrition Science and Policy (MNSP) degree program is offered in a blended learning format enabling students from around the world to continue living where they choose, while studying at one of the world’s premier research universities.
+The 30-semester hour unit Master of Nutrition Science and Policy (MNSP) degree program is offered in a blended learning format enabling students from around the world to continue living where they choose, while studying at one of the world’s premier research universities.
 The program is designed with working professionals in mind, combining intense residency sessions in Boston each semester with facilitated online learning.